Air Fryer Recipe

 2. Preheat the air fryer to 200°C (392°F).

-3. In a large bowl, combine plain flour, cornflour, and baking powder.
+3. In a large bowl, mix together the plain flour, cornflour and baking powder.

-4. Gradually whisk in chilled sparkling water to form a smooth batter.
+4. Gradually whisk in the chilled sparkling water until you have a smooth batter.

-5. Stir in soy sauce, garlic powder, paprika, salt, and pepper.
+5. Stir in the soy sauce, garlic powder, paprika, salt and pepper.

-6. Dip each prawn into the batter and let excess drip off.
+6. Dip each prawn into the batter, letting any excess drip off.

 Why this works in an air fryer